Network Builder Features and Options#

 Another option is to use the mpi4py Bcast

-function to generate values to generate inputs on one rank then
+function to generate values on one rank then

 send them to all the others.